 8. Forward thinking

-Why it’s important: App developers who plan ahead help you avoid painful rewrites and enable smoother product growth without re-architecture every few months.
+Why it matters: Developers who think ahead reduce the frequency of painful rewrites and support smoother product growth without requiring re-architecture at every scale milestone.

 9. App store readiness